agilepro/software-craftsmanship/docs/Error Handling/catch-base-exception.md

 The MITRE document gives this explanation further down:

 > However, if \[called method\] is modified to throw a new type of exception that should be handled in some different kind of way, the broad catch block will prevent the compiler from pointing out the situation.
-Further, the new catch block will now also handle exceptions derived from RuntimeException such as ClassCastException, and NullPointerException, which is not the programmer’s intent.
+Further, the new catch block will now also handle exceptions derived from RuntimeException such as ClassCastException, and NullPointerException, which is not the programmer's intent.

 What is the likelihood that different processing is needed?
 It is possible, but exceedingly unlikely that the calling method will want to do something different because of the new exception.
 Also, how do they conclude that the programmer does not intend to catch RuntimeExceptions?
 In all of the cases I give, it is absolutely critical that all failures are caught and logged, reported to user, and wrapped with context.
 They seem to be out of touch with actual programming experience.